 Nevertheless, some hours of exercise and training each week are sufficient to prevent them from becoming couch potatoes or barking for no reason.

 Like many dogs, American Water Spaniels need to burn excess energy.

-To ensure your dog is well-behaved include a short but active training to your Water Spaniel’s daily routine.
+To ensure your dog is well-behaved, include short but active training in your Water Spaniel’s daily routine.